-Young mothers are prone to shoulder pain from lifting babies, diaper bags, and strollers, not to mention the stress associated with being a mom.
+New parents are prone to shoulder pain from lifting babies, diaper bags, and strollers, not to mention the stress associated with being a new parent.
 This woman was in her mid thirties with two small children.
 She developed nagging shoulder and neck pain, primarily on the right side, after her second child was born and has had it for about two years.
 Although it kept getting worse, she was ignoring it until the pain became constant.
 Her physician suggested she try acupuncture to stop the pain and prevent it from getting worse.

-Overall, she was healthy, but experienced a lot of fatigued.
+Overall, she was healthy, but experienced a lot of fatigued from not sleeping well.
 She exercised regularly, ate healthy, tried to manage her stress with yoga class, exercising, and getting together with friends.
 When I gave her an examination her neck and shoulders were very tight.
 What was most telling was that her her pulse was fairly weak for a young healthy woman.

 This showed that the root cause of the pain was too little energy, what we call qi deficiency.
 When there is too little energy, a successful treatment must focus on boosting and circulating the energy.

 I recommended coming for weekly visits for 2 months.
 My acupuncture included the following acupuncture points: LI4, SJ 5, GB 20, GB 34, Liv 2, and Du 20.
 I also combined each acupuncture treatment with acupressure for neck and shoulder pain.

 Results: The patient began to feel some relief after the second visit.
 After 4 visits the pain and stiffness was greatly reduced.
 And she reported feeling more energy and more relaxed.
 After the full treatment course she felt almost no pain, even when lifting or playing with her children.
 Following up after two months, she remained pain free, but decided to create a maintenance acupuncture schedule as a way to prevent the pain from returning and to help manage her stress.